A red and white expo logo on a white background

 FOCUSED ON SOUND QUALITY

-SESSION 1
+HIGH FIDELITY SOUND: SESSION 1

-Electronics - Measurements and Objective Qualification
+Electronics - Amplifier Specifications and Objective Comparisons

 Course Description:

-SESSION 2
+HIGH FIDELITY SOUND: SESSION 2

 Speakers - Measurements and Objective Qualification